-4.1 True polar wander since 320 Ma
+4.1.
+True Polar Wander Since 320 Ma

 We have quantified the motion of the time-averaged paleomagnetic pole relative to the mantle using the global APWP of Vaes et al. (2023) and four different mantle reference frames.
 If these motions correspond to the movement of the Earth's spin axis relative to the mantle, they quantify the magnitude, rate, and direction of TPW.
-The similarities between the first-order geometry of the four TPWPs for the last 120 Ma indicates that the observed trends in polar motion are reproducible, even though these paths were constructed using mantle reference frames based on different datasets, plate circuits and approaches.
-Our results clearly show that TPW since 120 Ma is non-negligible: each TPWP yields an angular deviation of the spin axis relative to the mantle of >5° for both the early Cenozoic (50-60 Ma) and Early Cretaceous.
-This would argue for a rejection of the null hypothesis that no significant TPW occurred since the Late Cretaceous, in contrast to the conclusions reach in a recent paper by Cottrell et al. (2023), as well as to previous TPW estimates of Torsvik et al. (2014) (Fig. 4b).
+The similarities between the first-order geometry of the four TPWPs for the last 120 Ma indicates that the observed trends in polar motion are reproducible, even though these paths were constructed using mantle reference frames based on different data sets, plate circuits and approaches.
+Our results clearly show that TPW since 120 Ma is non-negligible: each TPWP yields an angular deviation of the spin axis relative to the mantle of $>5^{\circ}$ for both the early Cenozoic (50-60 Ma) and Early Cretaceous.
+This would argue for a rejection of the null hypothesis that no significant TPW occurred since the Late Cretaceous, in contrast to the conclusions reach in a recent paper by Cottrell et al. (2023) (Figure 4b).
 If the TPW rotations computed here are artifacts, this would imply a large and systematic error in either the global APWP or mantle reference frames.
-Given the well-constrained and small uncertainty of the global APWP of Vaes et al. (2023), this would suggest that there are large inadequacies in all mantle reference frames used here, for instance due to a large drift of all the hotspots or large, systematic errors in the relative plate motion circuit, which we consider unlikely.
+Given the wellconstrained and small uncertainty of the global APWP of Vaes et al. (2023), this would suggest that there are large inadequacies in all mantle reference frames used here, for instance due to a large drift of all the hotspots or large, systematic errors in the relative plate motion circuit, which we consider unlikely.

-The four TPWPs of the last 120 Ma all indicate a back-and-forth motion of the mantle relative to the spin axis during the last 80 Ma (Fig. 2a-d).
+The four TPWPs of the last 120 Ma all indicate a back-and-forth motion of the mantle relative to the spin axis during the last 80 Ma (Figures 2a-2d).
 This oscillatory motion was previously computed by Doubrovine et al. (2012) in a comparison of their moving hotspot frame and the global APWP of Torsvik et al. (2012).
-Intriguingly, the direction of TPW for the last 80 Ma is nearly orthogonal to the great circle about an equatorial axis at $11^{\circ}E$ (Fig. 6), which is the axis of TPW rotation that would be expected if the Earth's moment of inertia is mainly controlled by the basal mantle structures referred to as large low shear-wave velocity provinces (LLSVPs; Steinberger & Torsvik, 2008; Torsvik et al., 2012, 2014) and that is close to the present-day TPW axis at $\sim 10^{\circ}E$ (e.g., Pavoni, 2008).
-The small component of TPW about this axis for the last 80 Ma is consistent with the findings of Torsvik et al. (2014), who modelled no significant TPW rotations around an equatorial axis located at $0^{\circ}/11^{\circ}E$ for the last 100 Ma (Fig. 7a).
-Instead, our TPWP for the last 320 Ma shows a $\sim 9^{\circ}$ oscillatory TPW rotation about an axis located at $\sim 85^{\circ}E$ (Figs. 6, 7a).
+Intriguingly, the direction of TPW for the last 80 Ma is nearly orthogonal to the great circle about an equatorial axis at 11°E (Figure 6), which is the axis of TPW rotation that would be expected if the Earth's moment of inertia is mainly controlled by the basal mantle structures referred to as large low shear-wave velocity provinces (LLSVPs; Steinberger & Torsvik, 2008; Torsvik et al., 2012, 2014) and that is close to the present-day TPW axis at $\sim 10^{\circ}$ E (e.g., Pavoni, 2008).
+The small component of TPW about this axis for the last 80 Ma is consistent with the findings of Torsvik et al. (2014), who modeled no significant TPW rotations around an equatorial axis located at $0^{\circ}/11^{\circ}$ E for the last 100 Ma (Figure 7a).
+Instead, our TPWP based on the Müller et al. (2022) frame shows a $\sim 9^{\circ}$ oscillatory TPW rotation about an axis located at ~85°E (Figures 6 and 7a).